Men naturally seek to better their conditions and protect what is theirs, among which is their country.

 1795.
 Article III is further clarified in the 11th Amendment.

 1804.
-Article II, the electoral college process is improved by the 12th Amendment.
+Article II, the 12th Amendment improves the electoral college process.

 1868.
 Through the 14th Amendment, congress is empowered to reinforce personal and societal rights guaranteed in the Declaration and Bill of Rights.